 is implemented in Perl, so it can easily handle 4,000 voters per hour.
 If your

 voters don't show up faster than that, and they usually don't, it should be

 fine no matter how many voters there are.
 If you want to have a private poll,

 the system will only allow you to add 1,000 voters at a time, but in principle

 you can have as many voters as you want.
-Note that using the experimental
+CIVS does limit the rate at which

 How reliable is CIVS?

 There have been no known data losses due to hardware failure on the Cornell